Guide To Callsigns

 Level Three - Two letter callsigns listed in Victoria, New South Wales and Queensland: If: In the event that more than one person seeks a WIA Recommendation of the same two letter callsign within 7 working days of that callsign being placed on the Public List, a ballot will be conducted.
 See further details below Note 2.

-After receiving the application form and payment, the WIA issues a Recommendation Certificate.
-This certificate must be attached to the ACMA licence application form (R057) and sent to the ACMA for licence processing.
+After receiving the application form, copy of certificate of proficiency and payment, the WIA issues a Recommendation Certificate.
+This certificate must be attached to the ACMA licence application form (Amateur1) and sent to the ACMA for licence processing.

 Fees are payable by cheque, money order, or credit card: